virtualstaticvoid/taskinator/README.md

 process = MyProcess.create_process Date.today, :option_1 => true
 ```

-NOTE: The current implementation performs a naive check on the count of arguments, but this will be
+_NOTE:_ The current implementation performs a naive check on the count of arguments.
-improved in subsequent versions.

-Next, specify the tasks with their corresponding implementation methods, that make up the process,
-using the `task` method and providing the `method` to execute for the task.
+Next, specify the tasks with their corresponding implementation methods, that make up the process, using the `task` method and providing the `method` to execute for the task.

 ```ruby
 module MyProcess